GXTX/XboxOverclock/readme.md

 Running
 ---------

 Once you boot into the xbe you'll see a prompt.
-Use the left and right D-Pad to change the wanted FSB frequency.
+Use the left and right D-Pad to change the wanted FSB frequency, use the up and down D-Pad to change NVCLK frequency.

-*Note: There's a bug in the calculation so aim for 1MHz higher than you want.*